-An escape room, also known as an escape game, is a game in which a team of players cooperatively discover clues, solve puzzles, and accomplish tasks in one or more rooms in order to progress and accomplish a specific goal in a limited amount of time.
+An escape room, also known as an escape game, is a game in which a team of players cooperatively discover clues, solve puzzles, and accomplish tasks in one or more rooms, in order to progress and accomplish a specific goal in a limited amount of time.
 The goal is often to escape from the site of the game.
-Players are trapped inside a dark, mysterious room uncover strange objects and hidden messages that might contain the clues to help them escape—but will they make it out in time?
+Players are trapped inside a mysterious room and have to uncover strange objects and hidden messages that might contain the clues to help them escape—but will they make it out in time?
+This format is appropriate for a wide range of ages.
+Contestants can bring their 80-year-old grandmother or their 8-year-old nephew, and they will all have a blast.

 For more details: escape game description

-Besides being a fun night out, the games also serve as an excellent team-building activity for the next corporate, off-site, or private event, or team gathering.
+Besides being a fun time, these games also serve as an excellent team-building activity for the next corporate, off-site, private event, or team gathering.
 Teams of adventurers will join forces to find hidden clues, solve puzzles, and unravel a mystery before the 60 minutes run out.

-The participants in an escape room usually play as a cooperative team ranging anywhere between two and ten players.
+The participants in an escape room usually play as a cooperative team, ranging anywhere between two and ten players.
 Games are set in a variety of fictional locations, such as prison cells, dungeons, and space stations.
 The player’s goals and challenges they encounter usually follow the theme of the room.
+With some careful consideration, the challenges found within an escape room can be used to inform participants about a particular topic or issue.

 - A purpose: some type of mystery to solve or goal to reach